The moon landing was a giant leap for movies, too

 It's no wonder that the moon landing seemed like the stuff of movies.
 Some conspiracy theorists claimed it was one: another Kubrick production.
 But the truth of the landing was intertwined with cinema.

 Those images, broadcast live on television, were crucial proof for the mission.
-Filmmaker Todd Michael Douglas, whose archival-based "Apollo 11" has been one of the year's most acclaimed and popular documentaries, believes they constitute some of the most important images in cinema history.
+Filmmaker Todd Douglas Miller, whose archival-based "Apollo 11" has been one of the year's most acclaimed and popular documentaries, believes they constitute some of the most important images in cinema history.

 The possibility of traveling to the moon had long invigorated the dreams of storytellers.
 But the realization of that vision, and the images it produced, opened up entirely new horizons.
 The moon landing inspired films that greatly expanded the realm of science fiction and began an ongoing dance between the space program and the movies: two sunny industries driven by technological discovery and starry-eyed daydreams.